glotzerlab/row/doc/src/clusters/built-in.md

 **Row** automatically selects from the following partitions on [Frontier]:
 * `batch`

+> [!IMPORTANT]
-> Note: Frontier has no shared partition.
+> Frontier has no shared partition.
 All jobs must use 8 GPUs per node.

 [Frontier]: https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#